Room to Roam

 Rock Bridge Memorial State Park contains a wide diversity of natural and cultural resources to explore.
 Some of Missouri’s finest examples of karst topography, restored grasslands, forests and streams rest within park boundaries.

 Visitors in the park will notice many sinkholes, caves, underground streams and small springs, all characteristic of a topography known as " karst."
 The park’s most prominent karst feature, the rock bridge, was separated from the rest of the cave system when a portion of the cave roof collapsed.
-Devil’s Icebox Boardwalk leads visitors over the rock bridge, to Devil’s Icebox, by a sinkhole, past Connor’s Spring and back through the 125 foot-long natural tunnel.
+Devil’s Icebox Boardwalk leads visitors over the 125 foot-long natural tunnel, to Devil’s Icebox, by a sinkhole, past Connor’s Spring and back.
 The Devil’s Icebox is a double sinkhole that offers a view of the underground stream and cool, refreshing air, which explains the name.
 Connor’s Cave, downstream, can be explored on your own.
 Devil’s Icebox Cave, upstream, is closed to protect the bats.

 Although privately owned, the area was semi-public for more than a century.
 The rock bridge, with its natural wonders and cool air, became a gathering place for the country folk in the surrounding vicinity.
 Plays, political rallies, dances and family gatherings attracted people to the area.
 In 1961, tragedy struck a Columbia family resulting in a community movement to preserve the area permanently for public use.
 Nine-year-old Carol Stoerker, daughter of a University of Missouri professor, was struck by a car and killed.
 In her memory, her father wanted to establish a park where children could run and play in safety.
 In 1967, the area was established as a state park.